 What is pacesetting leadership?
-As Daniel Goleman referred in his book: Primal Leadership: Realizing the Power of Emotional Intelligence mentions the 6 Goleman Leadership Styles, and each style makes different impacts on both individuals and organizations.
+Daniel Goleman in his book: Primal Leadership: Realizing the Power of Emotional Intelligence mentions the 6 Goleman Leadership Styles, and each style makes different impacts on both individuals and organizations.

 He also indicates that you can learn to become a good leader over time and might experience a range of leadership styles that you might never have noticed before.